King Kong (1933 film): Sound effects and score

 Slowik identifies three musical themes throughout the score: Kong's theme, Ann's theme, and the jungle theme.
 Steiner took inspiration from Wagner in creating Kong's theme.
 Steiner used a method called chromaticism in Kong's theme, which comprises three descending notes.
 According to Peter Franklin, the other themes stem from the three-note sequence in Kong's theme.
 "King Kong March", a Broadway-style score played during Denham's show, is an adaptation of Kong's theme, though the notes ascend rather than descend.
 Ann's theme ("Stolen Love") is a Viennese waltz and begins with notes similar to those in Kong's theme.
-Steiner eventually combined both themes in one song just before Kong dies.
+Steiner eventually combined both themes in one melody just before Kong dies.
 Musician biographer Steven C. Smith identifies what he calls the "danger theme".
 It is written with four notes and is meant to sound "questioning".
 It first appears in "The Forgotten Island".
 Later, it is reworked into a major key when Driscoll confesses his love for Ann.
 Smith suggests that this points to what he calls "the perils of romance".
 Later in life Cooper expressed that "much of the reason for [King Kong's success] is because Maxie Steiner was able to create what no other man that I knew of in Hollywood at that time could".
 Steiner himself remarked that the film "was made for music".

 Upon the film's release its score received little critical review, being overshadowed by the film's innovations in special effects.
 However, it received more attention as the movie became more famous in the years that followed.
 Christopher Palmer wrote that the score "marked the real beginnings of Hollywood music".
 Mervyn Cooke adds that it "almost single-handedly marked the coming-of-age of nondiegetic film music".
 In his book After the Silents: Hollywood Film Music in the Early Sound Era, 1926–1934, Slowik argues that King Kong's score did not influence Hollywood film scores that many music scholars think it did.
 He suggests that, because the movie was unusual, the score was unable to introduce an alternate way to write film scores.
 He also suggests that Steiner drew upon already-established patterns of Hollywood music.
 He writes that rather than single-handedly shaping the Golden Age of Hollywood music, King Kong is just one film among others that helped shape it.
 Slowik explains that the score features both "original and symphonic music", something that was not common in film scores of the time.
 Portions of the score were reused in Double Harness, The Last Days of Pompeii, and The Last of the Mohicans, among others.
 The island music appears as an orchestra scene in Jackson's 2005 remake.
 Over the years, Steiner's score was recorded by multiple record labels and the original motion picture soundtrack has been issued on a compact disc.